esp8266/Arduino/libraries/ESP8266WebServer/examples/FSBrowser/readme.md

 `curl -F file=@edit/index.htm;filename=/edit/index.htm fsbrowser.local/edit`
 - or embed a version of the html page in the source code itself by uncommenting the following line in the sketch and rebuilding:
 `#define INCLUDE_FALLBACK_INDEX_HTM`
-That embedded version is functionally equivalent and will be returned if no `/edit/index.htm` or `/edit/index.htm.gz` file can be found on the filesystem, at the cost of a larger compiled file.
+That embedded version is functionally equivalent and will be returned if no `/edit/index.htm` or `/edit/index.htm.gz` file can be found on the filesystem, at the expense of a higher binary size.

 If you use the gzipped or `INCLUDE_FALLBACK_INDEX_HTM` options, please remember to rerun the `reduce_index.sh` script located in the `extras` subfolder and recompile the sketch after each change to the `index.html` file.